There are currently 1,000+ designers available on Reedsy, come meet them.

 Designer: Vanessa M.

-I Love You, We Said book cover, by Peter S.
+I Love You, We Said fiction book cover design by Peter S. featuring playful multicolored cut-paper letters spelling the title across a black background.

 Designer: Peter S.